 Instrument automation with I-Collector

 With today’s advancing lab processes with LIMS software, instrument integration has become an essential part of lab automation.
-Moreover, labs that need to follow regulations laid by the FDA, ISO, etc need to be more vigilant in their lab workflow.
+Moreover, labs that need to follow regulations laid by the FDA or ISO, etc need to be more vigilant in their lab workflow.
 Manual errors can create various hurdles for such labs.
 Most of the lab processes are today made sophisticated and organized by LIMS such as LabCollector.
 However, collecting data from instruments and analyzing it, is still something difficult, to attain for many labs.
 Thus automated data acquisition is becoming a need for every lab.
 Generally, any instrument can be communicated with the help of API (Application Programming Interface).
 API communicates with the instrument, by giving commands using a ‘middleware’ application.
 However, one needs to create commands, by using scripting programming languages, to process the files.
 This is a work for a developer, which consumes a lot of time and needs to be scripted according to respective instruments.
 I-Collector is ready to use ‘middleware’ that eases the process of communicating with several laboratory instruments.

 Check our webpage to read more about I-Collector automation by LabCollector!